eberban/eberban/books/tour/src/from_scratch/step2/time.md

 >   fai ke gia
 > ```

-We can then define a path containing only the current present.
+We can then define a span containing only the current present.

-> sir: `[E:blu din]` is the path containing only the current present.
+> sir: `[E:blu din]` is the time span containing only the current present.
 > ```
 > po sir ke be
 > kcei zai sin bu
 > ```

-And set this as the first anchored path:
+And set this as the first focus span:

 > ```
 > pae pane zvo sir
 > ```

-Now that we have an anchored path in the context, we can make a sentence wrapper (to be used with __pahi__) that evaluate this sentence as containing events that overlaps with the anchored path.
+Now that we have a focus span in the context, we can make a sentence wrapper (to be used with __pahi__) that evaluate this sentence with __zva__ and which the focus span satisfying __zvan__.

-> eipahizvo: `[E:()]` is evaluated with a time interval that is shared between
+> eipahizvo: `[E:()]` is evaluated with a time span that is shared between the
-> all the events in `[E]` and the anchor path (zvor).
+> time span of all events in `[E]` and the focus span (zvor).
 > ```
 > po eipahizvo gie be
 > ```
-> There exist a time interval such that
+> There exist a time span such that
 > ```
 > zva
 >   vie ma
 > ```
-> It is shared by all events of _gia_
+> It is shared between the spans of all events of _gia_
 > ```
 >     vai gia
 > ```
-> And is also shared with the anchor path
+> And is also shared with the focus span
 > ```
 >     fai zvan zvor
 > ```